Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 The application ID has to contain at least one `.` and should be a human-readable identifier.
 For example, if our app is called "Foo Image Manipulation Program", a good-practice ID would be `org.foo_image_manipulation_program` or `foo_image_manipulation_program.app`.

 !!! warning "Running two apps with the same ID"
     If two applications with the same ID are active at the same time, **they will share assets**.

     This may introduce side effects, if both instances modify the same internal variable or widget, it may create a [race-condition](https://en.wikipedia.org/wiki/Race_condition#In_software).

-    To avoid this, consider designing your application with this in mind, or give each `Application` instance a new ID.
+    To avoid this, we should consider designing your application with this in mind, or give each `Application` instance a new ID.

 ### Starting / Ending Runtime